w3c/wai-website/pages/about/groups/ariawg.md

 ## Current work

-For details of the current work, see the [ARIA Working Group wiki](https://www.github.com/w3c/aria/wiki/).
+For details of the current work, see the [ARIA Working Group readme](https://www.github.com/w3c/aria/).

-The Working Group has established a [road map](roadmap) for upcoming work.
-This road map is executed via [publications and status](deliverables), which include:

-- WAI-ARIA 1.3,
+### WAI-ARIA 1.3

+The [WAI-ARIA specification](https://www.w3.org/TR/wai-aria/) defines roles, states, and properties that can be used in a variety of host languages to enhance accessibility of user interfaces.

-- WAI-ARIA modules for Digital Publishing and Graphics,
+### WAI-ARIA modules

+The ARIA modules extend the roles, states, and properties for specific host languages, including Digital Publishing, Graphics, HTML, and others.

+### Accessibility API Mappings for ARIA

-- Accessibility API Mappings for ARIA, Digital Publishing, HTML, and SVG, and
+The ARIA Accessibility API Mappings describe how user agents should expose semantics of web content languages to accessibility APIs.
+The Core mappings apply broadly to multiple technologies.
+In addition, the Working Group develops specific mappings for Digital Publishing, HTML, SVG, MathML, and PDF.

-- WAI-ARIA Authoring Practices.
+### WAI-ARIA Authoring Practices

-The [ARIA Project Plan](/about/groups/ariawg/planning/) details intended timeline and milestones for this work and proceeds according to the [ARIA Working Group Work Flow](/about/groups/ariawg/workflow/).
+The [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/) describes how to apply accessibility semantics to common design patterns and widgets, and provides overall guidance on how to use ARIA.

 ## Contribute to the work